lukehobbs/SpotiCLI-Remote/README.md

-# SpotiCLI Remote
+# Spotcon

-SpotiCLI Remote is a WIP command line interface, written in Go, that controls media playback over spotify connected devices using the [Spotify Web API](https://api.spotify.com).
+Spotcon is a WIP command line interface, written in Go, that controls media playback over spotify connected devices using the [Spotify Web API](https://api.spotify.com).

 ## Todo